cynthialmy/cynthialmy.github.io/_posts/2023-10-31-dopamine-box-imba.md

 ## The Essence of Dopamine Box

 **Dopamine Box** is an elegant application designed to facilitate users in logging their daily activities and moods.
-In the chaotic routine of everyday life, it becomes crucial to acknowledge and document instances that lead to the release of dopamine - the neurotransmitter associated with pleasure and satisfaction.
 Dopamine Box offers a minimalist yet effective platform for users to record these joyous moments and retrospectively reflect on them.

 ### Features:
 - **Activity Logging**: Users can quickly jot down activities that brought them joy.